pmdevita/hikari-atsume/docs/tutorial/tutorial_1.md

 Ormar libraries is a plus, but this tutorial will try to cover the basics for these libraries along the way.

+## Registering a new bot with Discord.

+This tutorial won't cover the details for registering a bot, but to summarize, you'll need to register a bot on the [Discord Developer Portal](https://discord.com/developers/applications) (The Discord-IRC project has a good tutorial [here](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)) and add it to a Discord server to test and use it.
+You may also want to be familiar with what Intents are, especially if you want to make a bot that responds to message commands.

 ## Installing Atsume

 To get started, create a new project directory for your bot.
 It's recommended to install your